topera/gradle-dynamic-plugins/README.md

 # Topera's Hello World #019
 ## Reusing classes in Gradle files
-This hello world shows how to reuse vars (global vars) and classes in Gradle files We'll show how to unit test your classes used in Gradle files
+This hello world shows how to reuse vars (global vars) and classes in Gradle files.

 ## How to download this source code
 * Install [Gradle](https://gradle.org/install)